moss/architectural-design-challenge/README.md

   things like file contents and command-line arguments make sense as primitives.
 But we'll see if I don't end up regretting that.
 The new and call rule seems worth refactoring to follow.
 And the subpackage rule is just impossible to follow while writing decent code--I'm dropping it.
-* I find I'm getting a little bit hung up on whether to do this top-down (or perhaps BDD-style 'outside-in'), which push toward a mock-heavy approach for obvious reasons, or bottom-up, which would mean guessing at the most useful interface for, for example, the FileRepository, but would also make it easy to get started building real things that I could see worked.
-In the end, I think I've decided that neither of these is what I want.
-Instead, I'm going to implement the narrowest possible slice of functionality, inline in my Application class, and then break it out into pieces.
-This suggests that I should get rid of the FakeIOEnvironment stuff for the moment, and evolve it as it becomes necessary.
-Which isn't surprising--it was pretty speculative before.